 Mosquito

-Mosquitos are unfortunately a common issue in our area, especially when we have lots of moisture.
-While normally a mosquito bite is a temporary irritation they do have the ability to transmit a variety of human and animal diseases which we should avoid.
-Mosquitoes are small primitive flies the breed near standing water.
-The first few stages of their life they are completely dependent on water as they grow.
-The entire process from egg to adult can take as little as 7 to 10 days depending on the species.
-Female mosquitoes are the only mosquitoes that feed on blood and usually they must have a meal prior to being able to lay eggs.
+Mosquitos are, unfortunately, a common issue in our area, especially when we have lots of moisture.
+While a mosquito bite is usually a temporary irritation, it can transmit various human and animal diseases, which we should avoid.
+Mosquitoes are small primitive flies that breed near standing water.
+They depend entirely on water as they grow in their first few life stages.
+The entire process from egg to adult can take as little as 7 to 10 days, depending on the species.
+Female mosquitoes are the only mosquitoes that feed on blood, and usually, they must have a meal before being able to lay eggs.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.